nojronatron/nojronatron.github.io/code401-files/class-notes-week2.md

 - Pop: head Node value is stored, then head pointer is moved to head.next, then value is returned to the user
 - Implement a peek method to return the value of top only if isEmpty is false

+Queue

+- Queues have *two ends*: Front and Rear
+- FIFO: First In First Out
+- Enqueue: Nodes are items that are added to the *rear* of the queue
+- Dequeue: Remove the FRONT Node from the QUEUE
+- Front: Same as Rear when there is only one Node.
+Always the "next" node ready to be DEQUEUEd
+- Rear: The last Node that was ENQUEUEd into the Queue
+- Peek: Preview the value of the FRONT Node
+- IsEmpty: Return True if QUEUE size is 0, False if > 0

+The Next property of each Node points *toward the Rear* and *toward the Enqueue side* of the Queue.
+Rear.next will always equal NULL.

 ### Calendar Planning